-V. Resolution of the Competing Policies - Can We Sue Them?
+Resolution of the Competing Policies - Can We Sue Them?

-(A) State Preemption Over Local Land Use
+State Preemption Over Local Land Use

-- o Big Creek Lumber Co. v.
+- Big Creek Lumber Co. v.
 County of Santa Cruz, 38 Cal.
-4th 1139 (2006) - Land Use Regulation is a function of a local government under the police power contained in California Constitution, Article XI, section 7. - When enacting state zoning laws, the State has declared its intention to provide only a minimum of limitation so counties and cities may exercise the maximum degree of control over local zoning matters.
-Government Code 65800. - Absent a clear indication of preemptive intent from the Legislature, California courts will presume that local land use regulation is not preempted by state statute. - o Chevron U.S.A.
-Inc. v.
-County of Monterey, 15 Cal.
-5th 135 (2023) - Local ordinance banning land uses in support of new oil and gas wells conflicted with state statute granting state oil and gas supervisor authority to supervise drilling operations. - Local Ordinance was preempted.
+4th 1139 (2006) - Land Use Regulation is a function of a local government under the police power contained in California Constitution, Article XI, section 7. - When enacting state zoning laws, the State has declared its intention to provide only a minimum of limitation in order that counties and cities that may exercise the maximum degree of control over local zoning matters.
+Government Code 65800. - Absent a clear indication of preemptive intent from the Legislature, California courts will presume that local land use regulation is not preempted by state statute.